-Each Georgia Military College campus determines its own application deadlines.
-Applicants are encouraged to contact their local GMC campus directly to obtain the deadline for the desired term of entry.
-Students are encouraged to apply for admission and financial aid well in advance of the beginning of a new term to allow adequate time for receipt of transcripts and financial aid documentation.
+Each campus determines its own application deadlines.
+Applicants are encouraged to contact their local GMC campus directly to obtain the deadline for the desired entry term.
+Students are encouraged to apply for admission and financial aid before the beginning of a new term to allow adequate time for receipt of transcripts and documentation of financial assistance.